benrodenhaeuser/benrodenhaeuser.github.io/content/_posts/2017-12-18-a-bunch-of-sets.md

 ```
 The `retrieve` method (which we alias as `[]`) wraps the element reference method of our internal hash.
 If the hash does not contain a certain key, `@hash[key]` will return `nil`.
 In that case, `retrieve(key)` (or, equivalently as per our alias, `self[key]`) will return `0`.
 Alternatively, we could haver set a default value for `@hash`, but the current way seems slightly more explicit.

-Observe that key retrieval is fast: accessing a hash key takes constant time on average ([disregarding some fine-print](https://lemire.me/blog/2009/08/18/do-hash-tables-work-in-constant-time/)), i.e., as the number of keys in a hash increases, the average time necessary to recover the value for a key does not increase.
+Observe that key retrieval is fast: accessing a hash key takes constant time on average ([disregarding some fine-print][6]), i.e., as the number of keys in a hash increases, the average time necessary to recover the value for a key does not increase.
 This is one of the main reasons why using hash tables to model sets is an attractive choice.

 ### Key removal
-{:.no_toc}
+{:.no\_toc}

 While it would be possible to tweak our approach and express removal of a key as insertion with a negative score, we prefer to keep things simple here: